Aqamarine228/LaravelQueryCache/README.md

 ### Customisation

-Because in this package is used only some parts of [miradnan/laravel-model-caching](https://github.com/miradnan/laravel-model-caching) package all customisation possibilities are cut off
+Because in this package is used only some parts of [miradnan/laravel-model-caching](https://github.com/miradnan/laravel-model-caching) package all customisation possibilities are cut off.

 ## Possible conflicts

 Package QueryCacheable Trait rewrites deleted and saved model events and uses custom CacheBuilder.
 So every package that does the same thing will conflict.
-In order to avoid conflict you should use [miradnan/laravel-model-caching](https://github.com/miradnan/laravel-model-caching) package because of it's better flexibility
+In order to avoid conflict you should use [miradnan/laravel-model-caching](https://github.com/miradnan/laravel-model-caching) package because of it's better flexibility.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)